slauger/slauger/README.md

 ## About Me

-I'm a dad of two, cloud-native enthusiast, and part-time LEGO engineer.
-Currently training for my first triathlon and half marathon – pushing limits is part of the fun.
+I'm a cloud-native enthusiast currently training for my first triathlon and half marathon – pushing limits is part of the fun.

 When I'm not in a terminal, you'll find me outdoors running trails, exploring mountains, or recovering with strong coffee and metal playlists.